SISTERS Lizzie , Millie and Elsie Stephens, of Torrens Street, Annerley, are trying to solve a £6,000 mystery.

 The three sisters are now anxiously awaiting word from their married sister.

 THE Ship Inn, where Elsie Stephens served her thirsty wharfies and railway workers in the 1950s, is located on Southbank Brisbane.

 Originally known as the Railway Hotel, The Ship Inn was built on a block of land purchased by Daniel Donivan in 1864.

 The Railway Hotel was opened in 1866, and within a year was closed.
-It remained unlicensed until 1879 when William Munro leased the hotel from Peter and Margret Gaffey and opened the newly licenced hotel under the named The Ship Inn.
+It remained unlicensed until 1879 when William Munro leased the hotel from Peter and Margret Gaffey and opened the newly licensed hotel under the sign, The Ship Inn.

 After 100 years, The Ship Inn was forced to close its doors in 1979.
 It would not reopen for another eight years, after major renovations were done in the lead up to the 1988 World Expo when it traded as a night club.

-In 2000, Griffith University bought The Ship Inn, and in 2003 the educational instituation announced its redevelopment, along with the building for a new post-graduate studies centre next door.
+In 2000, Griffith University bought The Ship Inn, and in 2003 the educational institution announced its redevelopment, along with the building for a new post-graduate studies centre next door.

 What was once a rowdy sailor’s drinking den has been transformed into a civilised gastro pub complete with a separate and impressive function and convention facility catering for up to 200 guests.

-This iconic South Bank Hotel, constructed in 1864, has developed a reputation as a lamblover’s paradise and boasts a classic pub style menu.
+This iconic South Bank Hotel, constructed in 1864, has developed a reputation as a popular eatery, and boasts a classic pub style menu.